ZeroOne3010/deptree2html/README.md

 This will generate output.html without linking dependencies that start with `org.acme` or `com.example`.

 Finally, open **output.html** in your browser to view the dependencies.

+### Viewing the latest versions of your dependencies

+To find out the latest version of each dependency, run the `depstree-latest-version-checker.js` script.
+It will take approximately a minute to query each hundred dependencies, and in the end the latest version of each dependency will be written to `latestVersions.json`.
+When you have this file in the directory where you then run `depstree2html`, the results will be amended with info about the latest versions.
+Note that you should also use the `--ignore-packages` option with `depstree-latest-version-checker.js`.